AntonErikssonCode/vibify/README.md

 cd client
 npm install
 ```
 ...and the backend.
-Note that the backend is only used for Spotify API authorization.
+Note that the backend is only used for Spotify API/SDK authorization.
 ```sh
 cd server
 npm install